tedtieken/django-project-skel/README.md

+# Django 1.4 project template for fast Heroku deployment
 # {{ project_name|title }} Django Project #

-# Django 1.4 Project template with Bootstrap for fast Heroku deployment
+With bootstrap!

 ## About